 An ecumenical spirit lies at the heart of Eden, the seeds of which were planted from the very start.
 A Methodist and Mennonite joined six Evangelicals to form the very first graduating class of Eden.
 The hard work of that first class laid the foundation for Eden to branch out west of St. Louis, serving more frontier congregations and in turn recruiting new students who discovered their own calling.

 Since then, Eden has actively pursued the progressive Christian movement.
 To fit the growing urbanization of the country, Eden moved to the outskirts of St. Louis in 1883.
-The Seminary’s first African American student enrolled in 1933, and the next year Eden merged with Central Theological Seminary and Oakwood Institute of Cincinnati, Ohio, forming an Evangelical and Reformed denomination.
+The Seminary’s first African American student enrolled in 1933, and the next year Eden merged with Central Theological Seminary and Oakwood Institute of Cincinnati, Ohio.
+Eden Seminary was the only Seminary at this time affiliated with the Evangelical Synod.
+In 1934, Eden also became part of the Evangelical And Reformed Church through the merger of the Evangelical Synod of North America, which it served, and the Reformed Church in the United States.
 Eventually this partnership and a continued focus on ecumenical discussion, conversations which included Eden President Samuel D. Press, lead to the formation of the United Church of Christ in 1957.
 In 1965, Cardinal Joseph Ritter of the St. Louis Archdiocese was the first Roman Catholic Cardinal to address a Protestant Seminary graduating class.